segmentio/topicctl/README.md

 function on all qualifying topics.
 It will inventory all topic configs found at  `--path-prefix` for a cluster specified by `--cluster-config`.

-To rebalance topics in a cluster that's missing any topic configs, use the `rebalance` subcommand with the `--bootstrap-missing-configs` flag.
+To rebalance topics in a cluster that exist without topic configuration files, use the `rebalance` subcommand with the `--bootstrap-missing-configs` flag.
 This will temporarily bootstrap any missing topic configs at `--path-prefix`.
+This can also be used to use topicctl as a topic rebalancing tool, without using its topic configuration management features

 This subcommand will not rebalance a topic if: